volume-backed server rebuild¶

 There are issues with this, however, like what to do about the old volume:

-Regarding ‘delete_on_termination’ flag in the BDM, delete_on_termination=True means: delete the volume when we kill the instance.
+Regarding ‘delete_on_termination’ flag in the BDM, delete_on_termination=True means: don’t delete the volume when we kill the instance.
 Rebuild means: re-initialize this instance in place.
-The rebuild flow would have to determine what to do if the old root volume BDM was marked with delete_on_termination=True.
-If delete_on_termination is True, delete the old root volume, otherwise, preserve it.
+The rebuild flow would have to determine what to do if the old root volume BDM was marked with delete_on_termination=True - ignore that and preserve the old root volume or delete it.

 We could pass a new flag to the rebuild API telling nova what to do about the old volume (delete it or not).
 If the flag is true to delete the old volume but the old volume has snapshots, Nova won’t be deleting the volume snapshots just to delete the volume during a rebuild.